exercism/website-copy/README.md

 # Copy for the Exercism website
+This is an Website whi consisit of HTML,CSS and JavaScript

 A repository for the copy used on [Exercism's website](https://exercism.io).
 This repository is directly read into the site at periodic intervals.